hammerheim-game/hammerheim-rules/3-warbands/clan-moulder.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 6 4 4 4 3 1 5 1 7
-Weapons/Armor: The Master Moulder may be equipped with weapons and armor chosen from the Hero’s equipment list.
+Weapons/Armour: The Master Moulder may be equipped with weapons and armour chosen from the Hero’s equipment list.
 Skills: The Master Moulder may choose from Combat, Shooting, Academic, Strength, & Speed when he gains a new